tvtaerum/cGANs_housekeeping/README.md

 <ol type="1">
   <li>is there an automatic way to recover before "mode collapse"?</li>
   <li>is there a way to restart a cGAN which is interrupted or has not completed convergence?</li>
-  <li>are there non-random initialization values that can be useful?</li>
+  <li>are there different kinds of random initialization values that can be useful?</li>
   <li>how important is the source material (original images of faces)?</li>
   <li>how can I use embedding when I have descriptions of images?</li>
   <li>how can I vectorize from generated face to generated face when using embedding?</li>